Meet the Staff

 OFFICE OF INTERNATIONAL STUDENTS AND SCHOLARS

-Diane serves as an Alternate Responsible Officer (ARO) for UMBC’s J-1 Exchange Visitor Program and coordinates H-1B petitions for specialty occupation workers.
+Diane serves as a Responsible Officer (RO) for UMBC’s J-1 Exchange Visitor Program and coordinates H-1B petitions for specialty occupation workers.
 She obtained her Master of Arts in Intercultural Communication from UMBC.
 Diane was born in Beirut, Lebanon; lived in Paris, France, for more than 20 years; and moved to the U.S. in 2006.
 Diane is fluent in English, French, and Arabic.

 Farhan Nadeem International Student Career Advisor